 Research Grants News

-During 2013 Russell Shorto, author of The Island at the Center of the World and Amsterdam: A History of the World's Most Liberal City, is currently serving as New Netherland Research Center as a Senior Scholar.
-Mr. Shorto will be researching the Dutch-American role in the American Revolution.
+Russell Shorto, author of The Island at the Center of the World and Amsterdam: A History of the World's Most Liberal City, is currently serving as New Netherland Research Center Senior Scholar.
+Mr. Shorto is researching the Dutch-American role in the American Revolution.

 Applications for the Fulbright-NNRC Student Scholar Research Grant are due by 1 December 2016.

 Research Grants Awarded by the New Netherland Institute